Asparagus scandens

 Asparagus scandens (also known as climbing asparagus fern or krulkransie) is a flowering plant native to South Africa in the genus Asparagus.
-Despite one of its common names, itis not related to ferns.
+Despite one of its common names, it is not related to ferns.

 Description

 A hardy scrambling or climbing perennial with finely divided leaf-like Cladodes and underground tuibers.
 It prefers shady areas and moisture, but can tolerate some drought.
 Unlike other asparagus ferns, this species does not grow thorns.